David Christie (singer)

 David Christie (1 January 1948 – 11 May 1997) was a French singer.
-Born Jacques Pepino in Tarare, he also used the pseudonyms James Bolden and Napoleon Jones.
-He is best known for the hits "Saddle Up" (1982) and "I Love to Love (But My Baby Just Loves to Dance)", which are included on various 1980s compilation albums.
+Born Jacques Pepino in Tarare, Rhône in eastern France.
+He also used the pseudonyms James Bolden and Napoleon Jones.
+He is best known for the hits "Saddle Up" (1982) and "I Love to Love (But My Baby Loves to Dance)", which are included on various 1980s compilation albums.

 As a composer working with lyricist Jack Robinson, Christie, using the name James Bolden, wrote songs that have sold more than 50 million records around the world.
 Their hits include: "I Love to Love (But My Baby Loves to Dance)", "Love Me Like a Lover" and "Rendezvous" (Tina Charles); "Saddle Up" (David Christie); "Strut Your Funky Stuff" (Frantique); "(If You Want It) Do It Yourself" (Gloria Gaynor); and "Do or Die" (Grace Jones).

 In 1973, Christie had his first child, Nathalie, with Françoise Richard.
 He later had a second daughter, Julia, born of his relationship with the singer Nina Morato.
-Christie committed suicide in 1997 in Capbreton, following the accidental death of his 11-year-old daughter Julia.
+Christie died by suicide in 1997 in Capbreton, following the accidental death of his 11-year-old daughter Julia.